OICR/softeng-blog/_posts/bashar_allabadi/helm-charts-best-practices.md

 #### Stateful charts
 An example of a case where we bundled charts and learned that it was bad, is when we bundled postgres db with our microservices charts, although it's more convenient to deploy them in one shot, it became harder to maintain.

-Stateful applications like DBs have different than stateless applications (microservices):
+Stateful applications like DBs have different requirements than stateless applications (microservices):
     - they need storage and storage managment and migrations before deleting a release.
     - they also store data like passwords in their storage and since it's insecure to keep these values plain in the helm files, we had to resort to `--reuse-values` which also affected our stateless service
     - they don't need frequent updates as microservice, usually stateful sets are 3rd party charts that are stable and rarely touched